 One of the things most overlooked when it comes to weapons/range day is drawing from your holster.
 Now imagine, you’re out and about and someone pulls a gun on the gas station attendant.
 You, being the prepared citizen that you are, have a sidearm on, and thankfully you know how to use that sidearm because you’re at the range every Saturday—0800 sharp.
 However, there’s one thing standing in your way.
 It’s winter; you have on a big coat, a sweatshirt, and then your pistol.
 This might not be an issue, but you haven’t practiced, not even once, drawing your pistol from under all your garments inside the holster; the pistol gets caught up, the armed suspect notices you, and you’re the first person he ends up shooting.

-This scenario could have gone much differently if you had practice.
+This scenario could have gone much differently if you had practiced.
 Unfortunately, not a lot of people practice, and when they do, it’s rarely from concealed carry.
 Next time you’re at the range, practice drawing your pistol at least 10 times, without a coat on and then 10 times with a coat on, or from concealed carry—do this unloaded—and make it a habit each time you’re at the range.
 Some of our drills, which you can find in the Essential Shooting Guide will help to improve your pistol draw

 When it comes to actually drawing your pistol from its holster, do so with a firm grip.
 Place the webbing up as high on the grip as possible and pull directly up along your side.
 Keep in mind, you shouldn’t be looking at your holster—it’s not the one shooting at you—instead, look at your target, it will increase your speed to target, and hopefully that means you can get the first shot off.